Tekton

 Tekton is an open-source CI/CD system running on k8s.

-The CNB project has created two reference “tasks” for performing buildpacks builds, both of which use the lifecycle directly (i.e. they do not use pack).
+The CNB project has created a reference “task” for performing buildpacks builds with or without extensions (aka Dockerfile to be applied) top of the lifecycle tool (i.e. they do not use pack).

-2. buildpacks-phases task → This task calls the individual lifecycle binaries, to run each phase in a separate container.
+The Buildpacks Phases Task calls the individual lifecycle binaries (prepare, analyze, detect, restore, build or extender, export), to run each phase in a separate container.

 Set Up